Most Famous Logos with a Butterfly

 Gas Natural Logo

-Gas Natural operates in the fields of gas supply and electricity.
-One of its divisions is renewable energy – something that does not harm the environment.
-To show its maximum environmental friendliness, the company uses an insect emblem.
-Designers developed a logo for Gas Natural, which depicted a red and yellow butterfly fluttering above the letter “u.”
-The mottled gradient makes it look like it was painted with watercolors.
-The lower inscription is in turquoise.
-It uses an elegant, bold font similar to Adobe’s News Gothic Std Bold.
-The name of the company is written together.
-It is visually divided into two parts only due to the case of glyphs: the word “gas” is completely lowercase, and “Natural” begins with a capital “N.”
+Gas Natural works in the gas supply and electricity sectors.
+One of its areas of focus is renewable energy – something that does not harm the environment.
+To show its maximum eco-friendliness, the company uses an insect-shaped logo.
+Designers developed a logo for Gas Natural that shows a red and yellow butterfly fluttering over the letter “u.”
+The mottled gradient gives the impression that the emblem is painted with watercolors.
+The lower lettering is in turquoise.
+It uses an elegant, bold font similar to Adobe’s News Gothic Std Bold font.
+The name of the company is written solidly.
+Visually, it is divided into two parts only by the glyph case: the word “Gas” is fully lowercase, and “Natural” starts with a capital “N.”

 Anastasia Beverly Hills